UT Dallas Policy Navigator :: Clery Act Compliance Policy :: UTDBP3112 (v2)

 • Annually identifies Housing employees that meet the definition of a CSA.

-• Provides Compliance with the list of CSA from University Housing by name and netid.
+• Provides Compliance with the list of CSA from University Housing by name and NetID.

 • Maintain the Missing Persons Policy for residential students